SSWConsulting/SSW.Rules.Content/rules/todo-tasks/rule.md

 }
 ```
 ::: bad
-Bad Example - there is problematic code here, and while the comment is useful as it immediately alerts developers to the problem, but it is not tracked anywhere
+Bad example - There is problematic code here, and while the comment is useful as it immediately alerts developers to the problem, but it is not tracked anywhere
 :::

 Just like with any other technical debt, it's critical to ensure that it is captured on the backlog.
 When you add a `TODO` in your code, it should _always_ be accompanied by a link to the PBI.

 ```cs
 public class UserService(ApplicationDbContext context) : IUserService